Panzerschrek/U-00DC-Sprache/source/docs/en/constructors.rst

 ============

 A constructor is a special method which is automatically called during a struct or class instance creation.
-It is required in order to initialize fields and perform any other operations that are required for proper initialization.
+It's required in order to initialize fields and perform any other operations that are required for proper initialization.

 A constructor is a method with special name ``constructor``.
 It's possible to avoid specifying of ``this`` parameter, in such case an implicit ``this`` will be created.
-``this`` inside a constructor can't be declared as ``byval``.
+``this`` in a constructor can't be declared as ``byval``.
 It's possible to overload a constructor - like any other function.

 A constructor may have special section inside it - fields initialization list.